banditen/cosos-ai/BRAND_IDENTITY.md

 - Clean, professional, intelligent

 **Microcopy Examples:**
-- "COSOS has prioritized your week based on company performance."
+- "Cosos has prioritized your week based on company performance."
 - "3 projects are ahead of schedule.
 1 needs your input."
 - "Your business, in real time."

+**Branding Note:**
+- Use "Cosos" (title case) in all user-facing text and copy
+- Use "COSOS" (all caps) only in logo, wordmark, and page titles
+- This creates a friendly, approachable tone while maintaining brand recognition

 ---